densol96/linkedin-automating-jobs-bot/README.md

 # Automating Job Applications on LinkedIn
-Selenium-based bot that helps you to automate saving and following relevant to you job offers. :)
+A Selenium-based bot that helps you automate the process of saving and following job offers relevant to your field.